Airbnb is great! No Airbnb-alternative booking platform is trying to take that away from them.

 Homestay is what Airbnb was supposed to be before they discovered that there was more profit in $2000+/night luxe suites.
 Homestay is an alternative to Airbnb to truly get the local experience.

-There are no private homes to rent: you are always staying with the host.
+There are no private homes to rent: you are always staying with the host/property owners.
 In that sense, it’s kinda like the Couchsurfing experience meets Airbnb!
 Homestay isn’t suited for those who prefer private accommodation, however, it is suited for travellers who like meeting locals.

 The downside to Homestay is that you’re considerably more limited in choices than on Airbnb and other alternative vacation rental sites.
 The prices aren’t ‘whoa, mama’ cheaper either, but they are a bit more digestible (especially once you throw in a not uncommon complimentary breakfast).